dev-mission/fellowship2022-meals/client/README.md

-# Welcome to our project
+# Hello, welcome to our project!

 # Getting Started with Create React App